Choosing equipment for the heavier person

-Walking aids can provide support: walking sticks, crutches and frames are available for the heavier person from a range of suppliers.
+Walking aids can provide support - walking sticks, crutches and frames are available for the heavier person from a range of suppliers.

-Before considering the purchase of any walking aid seek professional advice to ensure that the equipment is suited to individual needs, environment etc.
+Before considering the purchase of any walking aid seek professional advice from a physiotherapist, occupational therapist or moving and handling specialist to ensure that the equipment is suited to your individual needs, environment etc.

-Walking frames should not be used to assist standing but can be useful if positioned nearby so the person standing can hold on to them for support once standing.
+Frames can be useful if positioned nearby so the person standing can hold on to them for support once standing.
 Frames can also be useful to provide steadying support whilst a carer assists with dressing.

 Wheeled walking frames are pushed forwards rather than lifted and can be less cumbersome to manoeuvre in certain environments.
-However some floor surfaces and environments may not be suitable.
+However, some floor surfaces and environments may not be suitable.

 It is possible to install a stair lift in some properties for the heavier person.